Hurtak/petrhurtak.com/articles/_drafts/ajax/article.md

 ## Canceling opened request

-- Once request is sent it can be aborted at any time
+- Once request is sent, it can be aborted at any time.

 ```js
 const request = new window.XMLHttpRequest()